-In the case of a 16-year-old female (MARRS who received her first dose of qHPV vaccine in her left deltoid muscle and immediately following immunization, she experienced numbness at the injection site, which resolved over 15-20 min.
+In the case of a 16-year-old female (1999) who received her first dose of qHPV vaccine in her left deltoid muscle and immediately following immunization, she experienced numbness at the injection site, which resolved over 15-20 min.
 She was symptom free until day 4 post-immunization when she developed numbness and paresthesia of the left forearm and upper arm.
 On day 7 post-immunization, she was admitted to hospital following sudden onset of left arm and leg paralysis associated with upper arm and neck pain.
 She had multiple normal investigations while an inpatient, and was discharged home with physiotherapy and pharmacotherapy management.
 A follow-up at 2 weeks post-vaccine confirmed resolution of most of her CRPS-1 symptoms except for mild tenderness of the left shoulder and upper arm with a normal neurological examination.

-Comment: This female adolescent patient with a history of sciatica, slipped discs in the lumbar area and laminectomy, experienced an injection site reaction in temporal relationship with the qHPV vaccine administration and showed "some neuritis of C5, C6 and C7" in a spinal cord MRI while a brachial plexus nerve conduction study provided normal results.
+MAH Comment: This female adolescent patient with a history of sciatica, slipped discs in the lumbar area and laminectomy, experienced an injection site reaction in temporal relationship with the qHPV vaccine administration and showed "some neuritis of C5, C6 and C7" in a spinal cord MRI while a brachial plexus nerve conduction study provided normal results.
 Since this patient complained of continuing pain, hyperesthesia/hypoesthesia and weakness, the patient was diagnosed with CRPS-1.
 However, CRPS should be an exclusion diagnosis and it is not selective of a specific side of the body.
 The involvement of upper and lower extremities of the left side would not support an injury post-vaccine intramuscular (IM) administration.
 The report of hypoesthesia in the left arm, and then hyperalgesia during the physical examination without any specific sensory distribution, and "recurrent" paralysis of the arm, suggests a conversion disorder.
-In a conversion disorder, the most common motor symptoms include paralysis, gait disturbance, incoordination, tremor, and loss of speech while the sensory manifestations include paresthesia, intractable pain, tunnel vision and blindness.
 It is unclear whether in this patient with a family history of spastic paraparesis other causes were excluded.
 This case is confounded by the patient's medical and family history, limited diagnostic information, lacking psychiatric evaluation and a dubious diagnosis of CRPS-1, all precluding a causality assessment.

-In case MARRS A provide the second girl developed severe left upper and forearm pain, numbress in her left hand, swollen fingers and purplish discoloration of her hand immediately after she received the second dose of qHPV in her left deltoid muscle.
+A 13-year-old girl Generation developed severe left upper and forearm pain, numbness in her left hand, swollen fingers and purplish discoloration of her hand immediately after she received the second dose of qHPV in her left deltoid muscle.
 The hand was also extremely sensitive to touch.
 She was reviewed by a pediatrician on the following day and given exercises to actively mobilize her arm.
 Symptoms resolved within 5 days without any further treatment.

-Comment: Although, there is limited information about the pediatrician findings and no information on a neurological assessment with only partially met CRPS definition requirements, the events seem directly related to the IM administration technique.
+MAH Comment: Although, there is limited information about the pediatrician findings and no information on a neurological assessment with only partially met CRPS definition requirements, the events seem directly related to the IM administration technique.
 The injection probably occurred in close proximity of the radial nerve and brachial artery.
-Injection site reactions (ISRs) such as pain, erythema, inducation and swelling at the injection site are commonly recognized transient sequelae of IM vaccination but other less frequent complications have been reported such as persistent dysfunction following injection of the subdeltoid/subacromial bursa, anterior branch of the axillary nerve and the radial nerve.
+Injection site reactions (ISRs) such as pain, erythema, induration and swelling at the injection site are commonly recognized transient sequelae of

+IM vaccination but other less frequent complications have been reported such as persistent dysfunction following injection of the subdeltoid/subacromial bursa, anterior branch of the axillary nerve and the radial nerve.
 The injury of the radial nerve can result in numbness, tingling, burning pain, trouble straightening the arm or moving the writs and fingers, and weakness in a hand grip.
 Although there is limited information in this case, the lack of adverse events (AE) after the first administration of qHPV and the immediate appearance of events post-vaccine IM administration suggest an alternative explanation.